spxbhuhb/zakadabar-stack/core/doc/guides/Accounts.md

     println("failed to login")
 }

-session = SessionDto.read(0L) // this will return with the roles of the logged in user
+session = SessionDto.read(0L) // returns with the roles of the logged in user
 ```

 ## Get User Information on the Frontend